 Churches Together in West Wight (CTWW) was set up 30 years ago with the aim of being a more effective work force than single churches in promoting the work of the Gospel.
 As a single Christian group, sharing ideas, finance and human resources many ambitious projects have been made possible.
 CTWW is self supporting.
 Group organised activities help both the Christian people of the area to grow in faith and informs others of what Christianity has to offer.
 All fundraising undertaken is for charitable giving.
 CTWW supports charities locally, nationally and internationally.

 CTWW is a very active organisation made up of the ten churches pictured below.
 (Click on a thumbnail to see a larger image).
-The ten churches span five denominations – Church of England, Roman Catholic, Methodist, Baptist and United Reformed.
-Each church has two elected representatives who attend the monthly meetings to plan CTWW events and share news from their churches.
-The Christ Church reps are Margaret Byatt and Lucie Bell.
+The ten churches span six denominations – Church of England, Roman Catholic, Methodist, Baptist, United Reformed and Kerith West Wight Community Church.
+Each church is invited to elect 2 representatives who attend the monthly meetings to plan CTWW events and share news from their churches.
+The Council meets the first Tuesday of each month at 7pm for 7.30 p.m. start at the Colwell Baptist Church Hall.
+All welcome!
+The Christ Church, Totland Bay reps are Margaret Byatt and Lorraine Lord.

 The following information describes some of the activities presently running under the banner of CTWW.